nodatime/tzvalidate/format.md

 - The string "daylight" or "standard" to indicate whether the period after the transition is in daylight or standard time
 - A space
-- The abbreviated name of the zone at this time, e.g. "CST" or "CDT"
+- The abbreviated name of the zone at this time, e.g. "CST" or "CDT".

-Lines are separated by "\r\n" - the Windows default line separator - until such time as that becomes annoying.
-(It's convenient for me, Jon Skeet, as I mostly work on Windows...)
+  This is the abbreviation for the period from this transition to the next transition.

+As a complete example, the 2016c data should generate the following lines for the `America/La_Paz` zone.

+    America/La_Paz
+    Initially:           -04:32:36 standard LMT
+    1890-01-01T04:32:36Z -04:32:36 standard CMT
+    1931-10-15T04:32:36Z -03:32:36 daylight BOST
+    1932-03-21T03:32:36Z -04:00:00 standard BOT

 Motivation for the format
 ====

+- By specifying a precise format including encoding, two tools generating the same data should create byte-wise identical bodies, allowing hashes to be published as well as the full text files.
+  There are many situations where a hash can reasonably be included alongside other data, but the full validation text file could not due to space considerations.
 - One line per transition makes for simple diffs.
 (A format of "zone intervals" of constant name/offset instead of transitions makes for simpler reading in some ways, but then a change in